slantlive/shufti-web/index.markdown

 We may update these Terms from time to time.
 If we make significant changes, we will notify you by posting a notice on our app or sending an email.
 Your continued use of Shufti after changes take effect constitutes your acceptance of the new Terms.

 ## Termination
 We reserve the right to terminate or suspend your account at any time if you violate these Terms or our Community Guidelines.
-Upon termination, you continue to be bound by Sections 3, 4, 5, and 6 of these Terms.
+Upon termination, you continue to be bound by the **Your Commitments**, **Content Ownership and Rights**, **Privacy and Data Security**, and **Limitations and Disclaimers** Sections of these Terms.

 ## Content Ownership and Rights
 Your Content: You retain ownership of any content you post on Shufti.
 However, by posting content, you grant us a non-exclusive, royalty-free, transferable, sub-licensable, worldwide license to use, display, reproduce, and distribute your content.